 Talking about Rama, one must keep in mind that Navaratri is celebrated twice a year.
-Originally Navaratri was celebrated during the month of April which marked the victory of Maa Durga.
+Originally Navaratri was celebrated during April, marking the victory of Maa Durga.

 However, the Ramayana states that Rama wanted to pray to Devi Durga before his war against Ravana but in order to do so he had to stall his army for another six months.

 Desperate to bring back his wife, Rama refused to wait and invoked Devi Durga at that time and performed the puja.
 It is this puja that has been passed down to us that we celebrated during the month of September and October.